codebar/blog/source/_posts/2015-03-26-kickstart-your-development-career.markdown

 categories: workshop codebar development career
 ---

 On the 16th of March a small group of aspiring developers came together at the [GoCardless](https://gocardless.com/) offices in London for an evening event on how to [Kickstart Your Development Career](http://codebar.io/courses/kickstart-your-developer-career).
-The workshop, run by [Ali Najaf](https://twitter.com/alinajaf), was a three hour long presentation filled with practical knowledge and helpful tips on how to get your first job in web development.
+The workshop, run by [Najaf Ali](https://twitter.com/alinajaf), was a three hour long presentation filled with practical knowledge and helpful tips on how to get your first job in web development.

 [![Kickstart your dev career](/images/kickstart-your-dev-career.jpg)]()